FrozenNL/Retro2VitaBubble/readme.txt

 There are two methods of creating the VPK:

 Method 1: Link the VPK to your existing ROM already present on the VITA.
 Press 1 in the APP to use this method.
 Method 2: Pack the ROM inside of your VPK.
-Press 2 in the APP to use this method and read the important message below
+Press 2 or 3 in the APP to use this method and read the message below.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!<IMPORTANT>!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!